pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 Click on custom to see all custom connectors.

-Since our connector just has one action, that\'s all we needed to do.
+Since our connector just has one action, that's all we needed to do.

-Now let\'s put the value in a variable, so the number of the day is always up to date.
+Now let's put the value in a variable, so the number of the day is always up to date.
 Select the action \"Initialize variable\" and put in the following information: